Lockheed says U.S. approves its $9 billion takeover of Sikorsky

 The services businesses it plans to keep will also become part of MST.

-Sikorsky will be Lockheed's largest acquisition since it bought Loral Corp's defense electronics business for $9.1 billion in 1996, and merged with Martin Marietta in 1994 in a $10 billion deal.
+Sikorsky will be Lockheed's largest acquisition since it bought Loral Corp's defence electronics business for $9.1 billion in 1996, and merged with Martin Marietta in 1994 in a $10 billion deal.

 (Editing by Alden Bentley and Jeffrey Benkoe)